Chapter 5 : Witchy Woman

 “Rosier … where have I heard that name before?”
 Peter muttered to himself as he watched her dot move away.
 Then it hit him - Sirius had been ranting about the family for most of the train ride.
 He’d denounced them for their notoriously abusive Muggle hunting parties on their large estate in Scotland.
 Peter didn’t know how old Luciana was or how well she could brandish her wand, but Sirius’ outburst was enough to warm him to stay away from her.
 He quickly tucked the Map into his pocket and transformed into his animagus.

-The moonlight illuminated her extremely pale skin and she pushed back some of her long dark chocolate tresses to revealed her defined cheekbones and plump lips that held a cigarette between them.
+The moonlight illuminated her extremely pale skin and she pushed back some of her long dark chocolate tresses to reveal her defined cheekbones and plump lips that held a cigarette between them.
 She dipped her head and lit the end of it, putting her wand away as smoke began to billow up from her face.
-As Luciana inhaled again, she passed by the window and fell into the shadows across from Peter.
+As Luciana inhaled again, she passed by the window and fell into the shadows.

 He followed her for several meters, making sure to be quiet, and couldn’t take his eyes off her.
 With his enhanced vision, he watched her as she swished her hips back and forth, clearly not giving a fuck if she was caught breaking the rules.
 She exhaled and Peter felt his heart race; not only was he attracted to her classic hourglass shape but her blatant smoking exhibition made him want a cigarette.
 He dashed to her side of the hallway and followed closely behind her as she continued to smoke.

-Even though they walked in silence, Peter continued to be blown away by her demeanor and beauty.
+Even though they walked in silence, he continued to be blown away by her demeanor and beauty.
 He contemplating turning back into his human form to try and make contact with her but knew that Peter Pettigrew was not enough to catch the snake’s gaze; she was hungry and on the prowl but for someone much more confident and powerful than him.
 He stayed in the shadows as she muttered the password and entered her common room.

 The room suddenly felt darker and much colder.